 The whole structure of a sea urchin's mouth is called an Aristotle's Lantern, in honour of the philosopher who was one of the first people to write about sea urchin anatomy.
 Although powerful and fearsome looking, urchins primarily use their mouths to feed on seaweed and other algae.

-Echinoderms, like sea stars and urchins, have a porous patch somewhere close to their anus – or even on the underside of their bodies called the sieve plate or madreporite, which refers to a surface covered by many small openings.
+Echinoderms, like sea stars and urchins, have a porous patch somewhere close to their anus called the "sieve plate" or "madreporite", which refers to a surface covered by many small openings.
 Although these animals have many other openings that take in water, the sieve plates are very important for all echinoderms as they transport and filter water for the animal's central water vascular system.

 The water vascular system controls all the hydraulic organs of the urchin - allowing them to breathe, eat, move around, and even poop.
-All echinoderms have this type of open circulatory, which means that their bodies are open to the seawater around them.
-This is why they take water in through the sieve plate and by maintaining their internal water pressure, they are able to create something similar to a small water current inside their bodies – pretty cool for animals without brains!
+All echinoderms have this type of open circulatory system, which means that the inside of their bodies are open to the seawater around them.
+This is why they take water in through the sieve plate and, by maintaining their internal water pressure, they are able to create something similar to a small water current inside their bodies – pretty cool for animals without brains!

 The image below shows the hidden complexity of a sea urchin's shell, called a "test".
 The test of the urchin is divided into five segments - you can see the blue lines (illuminated by a camera flash) radiating away from the dark anus.
 These segments are each formed by the fusing of four plates, giving the urchin 20 armoured plates in total.

 Look at those luscious lips!
 Sea urchins' mouths are surrounded by soft lips.
 These soft lips contain small pieces of bone, and protect the five gill openings around the mouth from damage while the urchin is eating.
 The lips are also surrounded by several smaller tube feet which have the sole function of funnelling food morsels into the mouth.